freedge/gomeme/README.md

 1. create a certs folder
 2. retrieve the server certificate using ```echo | openssl s_client -prexit -connect myserver:443 | openssl x509 > certs/out.pem```
-3. unsure the server name in the certificate can be resolved (possibly, add it in etc/hosts)
+3. ensure the server name in the certificate can be resolved (possibly, add it in etc/hosts)
 4. from the certs folder, run ```c_rehash .```

 SSL_CERT_DIR usually can be a column separated list of folders, but go (https://github.com/golang/go/issues/35325) consider it